 Traditional Usui Reiki

 Much of the early history of Reiki (pronounced Ray-Kee) is not documented.
 Reiki was originally taught as an oral tradition with very few written documents.
 Over the course of many years, teachers embellished or added details to their version of the history of Reiki.
-However, through many combined efforts from various authors and Reiki groups, some of the history has been recovered.
+However, through many combined efforts from various authors and Reiki groups, some of the histories have been recovered.

 Before I begin a brief summary of Reiki’s history, I highly suggest reading ICRT’s website at www.reiki.org and reading ‘Reiki For Life’ by Penelope Quest.
 On top of that, I would like to point out that Mrs. Quest has a U.K. edition that has 100 pages more than the U.S. edition.
-It can be found at Amazon UK’s web site and on her website.
-This version of the book, in my opinion, gives the best and most detailed version of the real history of Reiki including what we know of the Japanese practice Reiki.
+It can be found on Amazon UK’s website and on her website.
+This version of the book, in my opinion, gives the best and most detailed version of the real history of Reiki including what we know of the Japanese practice of Reiki.

 The following is what I have summarized of Reiki’s history to date.

-It is said in the oral traditions of Usui-Sensei’s life that he also studied in China, Europe and America (www.reiki.org) to learn sacred texts, which also included Sanskrit Sutras, Christian scriptures, etc (Reiki for Life by Penelope Quest).
+It is said in the oral traditions of Usui-Sensei’s life that he also studied in China, Europe, and America () to learn sacred texts, which also included Sanskrit Sutras, Christian scriptures, etc (Reiki for Life by Penelope Quest).